Everything you need to know about your engagement rate.

 Once you do this, you’ll be able to view all your insights for your profile, including the performance for both engagement and impressions on each individual post.

 But again, if you want more advanced analytics, you may want to use websites like Later, or Plann to analyse your profile using their engagement rate formula.
 Many analytics tools will offer much of the same information, if not more, and some even generate downloadable reports for you to share with brands and keep on file for yourself.

-So do what works best for you, but always stay up to date on your engagement rate because it’s something you need to share with brands whenever you’re seeking out collaborations!
+So do what works best for you, but always stay up to date on current engagement rate formula math in order to calculate your engagement rate accurately and choose your unique engagement rate formula wisely because it’s something you need to share with brands whenever you’re seeking out collaborations!

 Also, if you want to improve your engagement rate, I suggest checking out some of my other YouTube videos where I share a ton of tips on how to do so.
 But for now, I suggest focusing on:

 - writing conversation-starting captions

 - And encouraging people to save or share your posts (or both)